syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-PDF-conversion/Apply-fallback-fonts).

 ### Fallback fonts for range of Unicode text

+Users can set fallback fonts for their custom Unicode range of text to be used in presentation to Image conversion.

-The following code example demonstrates how user can add fallback fonts by using custom unicode range of text which we considered internally while converting a PowerPoint presentation to Image.
+The following code example demonstrates how users can add fallback fonts by using a custom Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to Image.

 {% tabs %}